-Grades 4-6: one full day program per week
+Grades 4-5: one full day program per week

-Grades 7-8: one 1⁄2 day program per week
+Grades 6-8: half day program per week

 Grades 9-12: approvable services provided by a Gifted Resource Teacher (GRT)

 Promotion, Acceleration, and Retention of Students I-185-S

 Regular academic progress is expected of each MJHS student.
 Additional supports are in place to help those students who struggle with the general curriculum.
 Students who do not meet grade level expectations throughout the school year, with supports, may be subject to additional requirements such as attending summer school, or retention in the current grade level, for the following school year.